JetBrains/teamcity-documentation/topics/browser-notifier.md

 Browser Notifier aims at replacing the obsolete [Windows Tray Notifier](windows-tray-notifier.md) and automatically uses all rules configured for it, if any.
 The __My Settings & Tools | Notification Rules | Windows Tray Notifier__ tab in TeamCity is renamed to __Browser Notifier__.

+We recommend switching to the new Notifier as it covers the Windows Tray Notifier functionality and is overall more convenient.
+However, if you are using Mozilla Firefox or Opera, note that Browser Notifier will work only when your browser is open.

 </note>

 ## Main features